Atlassian Marketplace Partner Agreement

 6.1.
 Delivery Commitment.
 You will deliver electronically to Atlassian (and continue to make available during the Term) all versions of Apps for which you have the rights required under this Agreement.
 You will deliver any New Versions to the Marketplace Apps, together with any related Product Information, as soon as they are available.
 For Paid-via-Atlassian Apps, you must deliver to Atlassian all of the same versions and editions of such App (including New Versions) that you or your affiliates make available directly or indirectly through any Similar Service, by no later than the first date you permit the corresponding version or edition to be listed for sale on any Similar Service.

 6.2.
 Cloud Apps.
 For Cloud Apps, subject to Section 11.3 (Effect of Termination; Transition) you must also deliver all Product Information to Atlassian and make the Cloud App (including any New Versions) available to Atlassian and Marketplace users on a hosted basis at least until the conclusion of any paid terms or subscriptions of all end users who have purchased such Apps.
-For clarity, neither this Section 6.2 nor Section 6.1 (Delivery Commitment) changes Section 5.1(a) (Exception for Cloud Apps).
+For clarity, neither this Section 6.2 nor Section 6.1 (Delivery Commitment) changes Section 5.1(b) (Cloud Apps).

 6.3.
 End User Support.
 You will use commercially reasonable efforts to provide telephone, web-based and/or email support to the end users for your Marketplace Apps during normal business hours (except in the case of Free Apps, where you must provide the support you promise to end users).
 You will provide to Atlassian a current email address to which Atlassian may direct inquiries from end users regarding your Marketplace Apps.
 You are solely responsible for providing all support for your Marketplace Apps, and for providing to end users of your Marketplace Apps all information necessary for their use of your Marketplace Apps.
 At a minimum you agree to respond within 24 hours to any support request that Atlassian identifies as critical, and in all other cases within five business days of request from an end user or Atlassian.